robertbenjamin/Job-Search/job-search.md

 **Do I have a broad level of general tech knowledge?**

+Absolutely, I've been tinkering around with computers and reading stuff on the internet since I was a little kid, I'm very familiar with tech in general and try to keep up with recent advances in many fields.

 **Am I very familiar with a particular technical or industry vertical?
 (Usually career switchers have one)**

+I've been involved in a number of industries, but I'd say I spend most of my attention on the startup scene, music and music production industry, and the travel / remote worker industry.

 **Do I tend to procrastinate or do I just get shit done?**

 **Do I wait to ask for help or do I go out and find the answer on my own?**

+I learn towards finding an answer on my own, although I don't hesitate to ask if I'm really stuck with something.

 **Do I lean in to challenges or avoid them?**